-This morning we continued our Adventures of Eire and waddled off to The Kildare Maze just outside Prosperous in the North Kildare countryside.
-The Kildare Maze is Leinster’s largest hedge maze with a host of other activities including a wooden maze, zip wire, crazy golf, playground, pet corner, adventure trail and a huge sand pit.
+Last week we continued our Adventures of Eire and visited The Kildare Maze just outside Prosperous in the North Kildare countryside for the third time.
+The Kildare Maze is Leinster’s largest hedge maze with a host of other activities including a wooden maze, zip wire, crazy golf, pet corner, adventure trail and a huge sandpit.

-Our favourite activity of the day was The Wooden Maze.
-When we paid the park admission we were each given little challenge cards which we had to complete by finding eight hidden control points.
-We found ourselves at one point six times, I was almost loosing my mind trying to complete the card.
-Kayla thought it was hilarious every time we ended up at a dead end but in all, it kept the maze alive having the puzzle to solve.
+As always our favorite activity of the day is The Wooden Maze.
+When you pay your admission each person is given a little challenge card to complete in The Wooden Maze.
+It’s a race against time to find eight hidden control points.
+We found ourselves at one zone six times, its great craic.
+The kids do think it’s hilarious running around every time we ended up at a dead-end but in all, it kept the maze alive having the little puzzle to solve.

 For more information on The Kildare Maze check out their website.

 We received a complimentary family pass to The Kildare Maze for the purpose of updating this review.
 For more tips or reviews on days out for all the family check out my blog series or join my Facebook group.
 I’m also nominated for The Best Parenting Blog in The Maternity & Infant Awards, I’d love if you can spare two clicks and vote for me: